Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Methodology

-\textbf{Macro-Level Correlation Bias} and \textbf{Micro-Level Correlation Bias} metrics examine the correlation between an attribute and a class label.
-Macro-Level Correlation Bias focuses on the overall relationship between an attribute and data distribution, such as the connection between $age$ attribute and $expression$ labels.
-On the other hand, Micro-Level Correlation Bias delves into analyzing the connection between a particular group and a class label.
+The \textbf{Macro-Level Co-occurrence Bias} and \textbf{Micro-Level Co-occurrence Bias} metrics examine the frequency between an attribute and a class label.
+Macro-Level Co-occurrence Bias focuses on the overall relationship between an attribute and the data distribution, such as the connection between the $age$ attribute and the $expression$ labels.
+On the other hand, Micro-Level Co-occurrence Bias delves into analyzing the connection between a particular group and a class label.
 For example, the relationship between the group $age\mathord{=}[0\mathord{\sim}15]$ and $expression\mathord{=}Happy$.